Houston Health Department

 Close face-to-face contact

-Monkeypox can spread from an infected person to a healthy person by respiratory secretions during prolonged, face-to-face contact.
+Mpox can spread from an infected person to a healthy person by respiratory secretions during prolonged, face-to-face contact.

 Sex